 The following explains how to attach a child restraint with these attachments in the vehicle.
 Not all vehicle seating positions or child restraints have lower anchors and attachments or top tether anchors and attachments.
 In this case, the safety belt must be used (with top tether where available) to secure the child restraint.
-See Securing Child Restraints (Rear Seat) \Leftrightarrow 82 or Securing Child Restraints (Front Passenger Seat) \Leftrightarrow 84.
+See Securing Child Restraints (With the Safety Belt in the Rear Seat) \$99 or Securing Child Restraints (With the Safety Belt in the Front Seat) \$101.